ncatlab/nlab-content/pages/9/9/8/5/5899/content.md

 This correspondence now enables in our special case to dualize $\mu^T$ to $\delta^G$, and similarly unit to the counit.

-## Adjoint monad and comonad from an adjoint triple of functors
+## From an adjoint triple of functors

 Every [[adjoint triple]] $F^*\dashv F_* \dashv F^!$ induces an [[adjoint pair]] $F_* F^*\dashv F_* F^!$.
 The endofunctor $F_* F^*$ is underlying a monad induced by the adjunction $F^*\dashv F_*$ and $F_* F^!$ is underlying a comonad induced by the adjuntion $F_*\dashv F^!$.
 This pair of a monad and a comonad are adjoint.

-## General adjoint algebras and coalgebras in $End(A)$
+## General adjoint (co)algebras $End(A)$

-Given a small category $A$, the category $End(A)$ of endofunctors and natural transformations of endofunctors (with vertical composition as composition) is monoidal with respect to the composition as the tensor product of objects (endofunctor) and Godement product (horizontal composition) as the tensor product of morphisms (natural transformations).
+Given a [[small category]] $A$, the category $End(A)$ of endofunctors and natural transformations of endofunctors (with vertical composition as composition) is monoidal with respect to the composition as the tensor product of objects (endofunctor) and Godement product (horizontal composition) as the tensor product of morphisms (natural transformations).
 Hence we can consider operads and algebras over operads, as well as, dually, coalgebras over cooperads; or some other framework for general algebras and coalgebras (or even props).

 In any case, given an adjunction $T\dashv G$, operations $T^n\to T$ dualize to cooperations $G\to G^n$, and more generally multioperations $T^k\to T^l$ dualize to the multioperations $G^l\to G^k$.
 We would like to sketch the proof that the identities for operations on $T$, correspond to the identities on cooperations on $G$ (and more generally there is a duality among the identities for multioperations).
 This is essentially the consequence of